netdata/netdata/src/collectors/apps.plugin/README.md

 Each group can be given multiple times, to add more processes to it.

-For each process given, all its sub-processes will be grouped, not just the process matched.
+For each process given, all of its sub-processes will be grouped, not just the matched process.

 The process names are the ones returned by: